codeforamerica/brigade/README-Project-Search.md

 If you are having trouble with the form, you can always create your own civic.json file and add it to the top level of the project repo.

+#### Alternative
+Recently, Code for DC also made a [civic.json builder](http://codefordc.org/resources/builder.html).
+They use a much more detailed specification.
+One note is that they don't include the `tags` attribute that we use.

 ## Advice for Brigades
 We recommend that your Delivery Lead or Captain take time to once a month to review each of your group's projects and update the metadata about it.